openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

   The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.
 * The Authority Key Identifier (`aki`) based Trusted Authority Query (`trusted_authorities`) for DCQL as defined in section 6.1 of [@!OIDF.OID4VP] MUST be supported.

-Note that the Authority Key Identifiers mechanism can be leveraged to construct requests for issuers from other trust mechanisms that are X.509 based like ISO mDL VICAL as introduced in [@ISO.18013-5] or the ETSI Trusted Lists [@ETSI.TL].
-This can be achieved by collecting all relevant X.509 certificates of either mechanism and converting them into an array of the encoded KeyIdentifiers to identify the trusted issuers.
+Note that the Authority Key Identifiers mechanism can be used to support multiple trust mechanisms that are X.509 based, such as ISO mDL VICAL (as introduced in [@ISO.18013-5]) or ETSI Trusted Lists [@ETSI.TL].
+This can be achieved by collecting the relevant X.509 certificates for the trusted Issuers and putting the encoded KeyIdentifers from the certificates into the `aki` array .

 ## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API